How to Create Suspense in Any Genre: Essential Techniques & Elements

 Dramatic Irony

 Dramatic irony occurs when the audience knows more about the conditions and implications of events and circumstances than the characters in the story do.
-This discrepancy between the character’s understanding and the reader’s knowledge creates a tension that is uniquely compelling.
+This discrepancy between the character’s understanding and the reader’s knowledge creates a uniquely compelling tension.
 For instance, if a character is unaware of the antagonist hiding in the basement but the reader is, every action that character takes towards the basement increases the suspense.
 The anticipation of the eventual revelation heightens the emotional stakes, making the narrative more engaging.

 Red Herrings